I Can See Your Voice Thailand season 5

 The fifth season of the Thai television mystery music game show I Can See Your Voice Thailand premiered on Workpoint TV on 13 October 2021.
-A show's fifth anniversary, subtitled as Festival, featured a lineup of mystery singers applying on a random theme.

-It was also the last season as part of a first run's six-year continuous broadcast that aired on a weekly scheduling for 313 overall episodes.
+In celebration of its fifth anniversary, the season was subtitled as Festival, featuring a concept of randomised theme applying to an entire cast, mystery singers, and the stage itself.
+It also concluded a six-year continuous broadcast of its first run after airing 313 episodes on weekly scheduling.

 Gameplay

 Format

 According to the original South Korean rules, the guest artist(s) must attempt to eliminate bad singers during its game phase.
 At the final performance, the last remaining mystery singer is revealed as either good or bad by means of a duet between them and one of the guest artists.